Shawna-Harris/ktw_git/README.md

 <h1><span style = "color: hotpink "><b> Keys To Win </b></span></h1>

 Keys To Win is a kid-friendly web application designed to provide disadvantaged children from ages 8-11 an introduction to coding and computer science.
+The application will be used as a Saturday "lunch and learn" platform.
+It is so important to pay it forward, so eventually launhing this application will be amazing.
+The project is not complete, yet, the development of the application is ongoing.

 <h2>Setup and Installation</h2>